 Family life can be busy, it can be loud and let’s face it, some days it can be downright challenging!

 A robust family bond will give you all a sense of belonging, but you do have to work at it!
-It’s not always a game of happy families, real life brings disagreements and differences of opinion, it brings hectic days and times when spending quality time with loved ones feels a bit like mission impossible.
+It’s not always a game of happy families; real life brings disagreements and differences of opinion, it brings hectic days and sometimes feels a bit like mission impossible.

 Close Family Vs Extended Family

 Do you make a distinction between “close” family members and those you would describe as “extended” family?